LukioTools/SIMPLEMIDI/README.md

 MIDI::DeviceControl::PitchRotaryEncoder<MIDI_USB, MIDI::MCU::FADER_POSITION_MASTER> rotaryEncoder(midi, 100);

 ```
-in code you have to update the state of the device.
+In code you have to update the state of the device.
 ```c++
 playBtn.run(digitalRead(BUTTON_PIN));
 rotaryEncoder.run(digitalRead(CLK), digitalRead(DT)) // this has to be updated frequently
 ```

-you can update the rotary encoder status based on the midi status.
+You can update the rotary encoder status based on the midi status.
 ```c++
 while(Event* event = midi.read<Event>()){
     // updateValue will automatically find the correct midi packet and update based on it.